SA sodium ascorbate

 First, let’s talk about you, the parent.
 Most people who find this article, have first been terror-stricken by the pronouncements of gloom over their coughing child, and the huge field of fear that exists in the general public.
 They also may not believe that they can treat the cough without a doctor with a prescription pad, who may also chide them for not vaccinating.

 If that describes you, then the first thing you need to do is take some deep breaths and think.
-If at first, your emotional scale is off the Richter line, that is natural—it can happen to anyone.
+If at first, your emotions are strong, that is natural—it can happen to anyone.
 But it doesn’t help the child.
 You need to stand back and analyze the situation clearly.

 Get some paper and a pen.
 Analyze when symptoms started by thinking backwards, and writing down the progression, working up from the bottom of a piece of paper.
 Start writing about today, and leave spaces between each day as you write, because you would be amazed at what you remember and can fill in, as time goes by.
 Fill as many sheets as you can, and when you have worked out when you think exposure was, number the pages from the beginning of the infection to now, then continue on writing down exactly what you see and hear each day.
 (If you do need professional help, this written record becomes invaluable.
 Give them a copy to read.)